open-wc/custom-elements-manifest/packages/blog/blog.md

 }
 ```

-To get started developing custom plugins, take a look at the [cem-plugin-template](https://github.com/open-wc/cem-plugin-template) repository to quickly get you up and running.
+To get started developing custom plugins, take a look at the [cem-plugin-template](https://github.com/open-wc/cem-plugin-template) repository to quickly get you up and running, and take a look at the [Authoring Plugins](https://github.com/open-wc/custom-elements-manifest/blob/master/packages/analyzer/docs/plugins.md) documentation for more in depth information.

 ## Concluding